samsungs8plususer/nfc-game/README.md

 Winning: The first player to hit 10 Points wins!
 Reset: Once a winner is crowned, everyone should press the "Wipe My Score" button to start a new round.
 Thanks for playing!
-Created by Samsungs8+userr
+Created by Samsungs8+userr this was only tested on android, not sure if this works on ios, if not please tell me.